BURSTT-ASIAA/offline_process/README.md

 *   YTLA_CAL.csv:: database of targets of interests (e.g. calibrators or science targets)

 *   site_conf/:: local antenna position files for various sites.
+*   the filename should start with the site name. the site coordinates should be defined in obsSite() function in 'pyplanet.py'